InternLM/InternLM-Math/README.md

 [🤗 7B Demo](https://huggingface.co/spaces/internlm/internlm2-math-7b)
 </div>

+# News
+- [2024.01.26] We add checkpoints from OpenXLab, which ease Chinese users to download!

 # Introduction
 - **7B and 20B Chinese and English Math LMs with better than ChatGPT performances.** InternLM2-Math are continued pretrained from InternLM2-Base with ~100B high quality math-related tokens and SFT with ~2M bilingual math supervised data.
 We apply minhash and exact number match to decontaminate possible test set leakage.